1392309506/long-ENSO/README.md

 After the data interpolation is completed, you can refer to the [demo.ipynb](https://github.com/OpenEarthLab/ORCA-DL/blob/main/demo.ipynb) to run ORCA-DL.

+**Note: you need to unify the units before using our statistics to normalize the data.
+See [demo.ipynb](https://github.com/OpenEarthLab/ORCA-DL/blob/main/demo.ipynb).**

 ## 📋 Updates

 - Training data and code are coming soon.